vishwajeet-hash/passgen-java/Individual Submissions/Rishab/readme.md

 ### Features
  - This tool generates an user **customized** password.
 User can enter the total number of random passwords,length of password.
- - Random Passwords will be generated in the terminal and user can  select and copy using ``ctrl + shift + c or ctrl + shift
+ - Random Passwords will be generated in the terminal and it will be copied to clipboard automatically.

 ### Usage